lux-org/lux/doc/source/guide/query.rst

     So while both approaches applies the filter on the specified view, the slightly different interpretation results in different recommendations.
 In general, we encourage using Pandas for filtering if the user is certain about applying the filter (e.g., a cleaning operation deleting a specific data subset), and specify the context in Lux if the user may want to experiment and change aspects related to the filter in their analysis.

-Advanced usage of :mod:`lux.context.Clause`
+Advanced usage of :mod:`lux.vis.Clause`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The basic string-based descriptions provides a convenient way of specifying the context.
-However, not all specification can be expressed through the descriptions, more complex specification can be expressed through the :mod:`lux.context.Clause` object.
-The two modes of specification is essentially equivalent, with the :mod:`lux.compiler.Parser` parsing the specified string into the `description` field in the :mod:`lux.context.Clause` object.
+However, not all specification can be expressed through the descriptions, more complex specification can be expressed through the :mod:`lux.vis.Clause` object.
+The two modes of specification is essentially equivalent, with the :mod:`lux.compiler.Parser` parsing the specified string into the `description` field in the :mod:`lux.vis.Clause` object.

 Specifying attributes or values of interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~